Justin Simmons (American football): Personal life

-Justin Simmons was born to Victor and Kimberly Simmons in 1993.
+Simmons was born to Victor and Kimberly Simmons in 1993.
 His father is black and his mother is white.
-Simmons also has two younger brothers, Nate and Tristan.
+Simmons has two younger brothers, Nate and Tristan.

 Simmons married his high school sweetheart Taryn Richard in 2016.
-They have two daughters, Laney and Shae, as well as a son, Kyler.
+They have three children: Laney, Shae, and Kyler.
 Simmons frequently describes himself as a devout Christian.

-In the summer of 2009, Simmons played in the USSSA U15 Florida state basketball championship game in Gainesville against the Jupiter Jaguars, a team that featured Tyler Cameron, future football player at Wake Forest and Florida Atlantic and member of season 15 of ABC's The Bachelorette as well as Kedric Bostic, future Quarterback at Princeton University, among others.
+During the summer of 2009, Simmons played in the USSSA U15 Florida state basketball championship game in Gainesville against the Jupiter Jaguars, a team that featured Tyler Cameron, future football player at Wake Forest and Florida Atlantic and member of season 15 of ABC's The Bachelorette as well as Kedric Bostic, future Quarterback at Princeton University, among others.